 This schedule of stakeholders includes those who should be involved in the creation of these fire plans and their amendments or consulted before making use of the powers of section 52 of the Fire and Emergency New Zealand Act 2017 or notified when this happens.
 Zone-level stakeholders are listed with each zone description.
-Please note that many partners and stakeholders may have their own fire plans, which co-exist with and complement the purpose of this plan.

 When we say What we mean is Consult while amending plan You will have the opportunity for input into the fire plan before it is released for public consultation.
 Can include workshops and other opportunities to contribute.
 Public consultation You will have the opportunity to comment during the four-week public consultation period.
 Consult during decision- making The plan to change to a prohibited fire season or use section 52 will be discussed with you before it is implemented.
 Notify of decision You will be contacted directly when there is a change to a prohibited fire season, or when section 52 is implemented.
 Notify using public channels You will find out about the change in fire season, etc., the same way as other members of the public.
-Notify via normal channels This is relationship based, at either national or local level where existing relationships and engagement arrangements are used.